-Just as G-d creates the world through speech, the essential power of man to build worlds and destroy them is also the power of speech.
-Our power of speech is the essence of our souls' and of our humanity.
+The Power toJust as G-d creates the world through speech, the essential power of man to buildCreate orworlds and destroy them is also the power of speech.
+Our power of speech is theDestroy:essence of our souls' and of our humanity.